Travel guide

 Two airports: O'Hare and Midway

-Chicago has two airports.
-Most international flights arrive at O'Hare (ORD), one of the largest in the world, connected to the city center by the Blue Line of the metro.
-Domestic flights and some low-cost carriers use Midway (MDW), which is smaller and has the Orange Line to the Loop.
+Chicago has two airports, and arriving at one is not the same as arriving at the other.
+Most international flights, including those from Spain, land at O'Hare (ORD), one of the world's largest airports, connected to the city center by the blue line of the subway.
+Domestic flights within the US and some low-cost carriers use Midway (MDW), which is smaller, quicker to navigate, and has the orange line to the Loop.

-Both offer free Wi-Fi, but after a transatlantic flight, it's convenient to arrive with active data: buy your metro ticket, order transportation, or open a map without registering on any portal.
-Install the eSIM in Spain with Wi-Fi, leave it activated, and start it when you land at either airport.
-We explain it in how to install an eSIM.
+Both offer free Wi-Fi, but after a nine- or ten-hour transatlantic flight, it’s more convenient to arrive with active data: you can buy your subway ticket from the machine without relying on the airport Wi-Fi, order transportation, or open maps without registering on any captive portal.
+Install the eSIM in Spain using Wi-Fi before you leave, keep it activated, and switch it on as soon as you turn off airplane mode after landing at either airport.
+We explain it step-by-step in how to install an eSIM.

-Tip: From O'Hare, the "L" Blue Line reaches downtown for a few dollars, runs 24 hours, and avoids highway traffic.
-With data on your phone, you can check real-time schedules and avoid extra waiting on the platform.
+Tip: From O'Hare, the blue line of the "L" reaches the city center for a few dollars, operates 24 hours, and avoids traffic on the Kennedy Expressway during rush hour.
+With data on your phone, you can check real-time schedules on the CTA app and avoid waiting too long on a drafty platform.

-It's a US eSIM, not a city one
+It's a US eSIM, not a city eSIM

-There isn't an eSIM that covers only Chicago. eSIMs are sold by country, so what you're buying is a US eSIM.
-This gives you flexibility: with the same card, you'll have data if you take a road trip along Route 66, which starts in Chicago, or if you combine your trip with New York or another city.
+There is no eSIM that covers only Chicago. eSIMs are sold by country, so what you're actually buying is a US eSIM.
+This works in your favor: with the same card, you'll have data if you take a road trip on Route 66, which starts in Chicago, or if you combine the city with another US destination on the same trip.

 eSIM for Chicago: data upon arrival in the Windy City